yohannd1/dotcfg/README.md

 Dependencies: zig, libc (with unix domain sockets)

-I'm too lazy to write a proper help right now so check out `showHelp()` on the code or run `dotcfg help` on the executable.
+I'm too lazy to write a proper help right now so check out `helpAndExit()` on the code or run `dotcfg help` on the executable.

 Usage examples: